 - where pedestrian tests indicate that two surfaces have a different slipperiness, some tribometers will often rank them essentially the same.

 Bottom line – At the moment, only 4 of 14 tested tribometers provided consistent, meaningful answers and even then the answers were different in magnitude.
 None of the 4 have been commonly used in the forensic industry and only 2 are portable for field use.
-Therefore, if you are reviewing slip and fall test results which rely on tribometer test results, or if a statement is made indicating that testing shows that the surface meets the “commonly accepted friction level of 0.5g”, the results are questionable and may very well be technically meaningless.
+Therefore, if you are reviewing slip and fall test results which rely on tribometer test results, or if a statement is made indicating that testing shows that the surface meets the “commonly accepted friction level of 0.5g”, the results are questionable.